adamw00000/ProjectGame/README.md

 ----------
 ###Technology###

-Project is written using C# and .Net Core 2.2, also following packages were used:
+Project will be using C# and .Net Core 2.2, also following packages will be used:

  - Avalonia for GUI
  - NLog for logging